krypton-org/krypton-flutter/THIRD-PARTY.md

 ## Credits to third-party packages

-All the external librairies used in this package are listed in this document.
+All the external packages used by this repository are listed in this document.

 ### GraphQL